junh1024/junh1024-Documents/Music/How to make good mixes.md

 Introduction
 ---
 A mix is when you join multiple songs seamlessly, with a focus on the transitions and keys.
-This guide is mainly for making mixes offline in a DAW, but half of it will be applicable to online mixes in a DJ program.
+This guide is mainly for making mixes offline in a DAW with a bias on my style, but some of it will be applicable to live mixes in a DJ program, especially the music theory parts.
 It's easier to perfect your mix and apply more complex techniques to make your mix better, offline.
+This guide will not cover too much about management, performance, and audience issues.
+Please refer to another source, such as [this](https://youtu.be/lBxZp0vgapk).
 This guide was written in mid-2020 and draws on my experiences making a bunch of mixes for about a year, and a few segues since 2015.

 Software
 ---